keatonb/TEA-Phot/README.md

 # This is the [adapTive Elliptical Aperture PHOTometry (TEA-Phot)](https://bitbucket.org/DominicBowman/tea-phot) repository

-**TEA-PHOT** is a user-friendly pipeline to process ground-based photometry and extract light curves of stars for the purpose of variability and asteroseismology. **TEA-PHOT** is coded in python and has no external software  dependencies such as IRAF, DS9 or Gaia, and utilises the flexible python module [SEP](https://sep.readthedocs.io/en/v1.0.x/) at its core.
+**TEA-Phot** is a user-friendly pipeline to process ground-based photometry and extract light curves of stars for the purpose of variability and asteroseismology. **TEA-Phot** is coded in python and has no external software  dependencies such as IRAF, DS9 or Gaia, and utilises the flexible python module [SEP](https://sep.readthedocs.io/en/v1.0.x/) at its core.
 The code is optimised for high-cadence ground-based